thi-voltage-visionaries/team-bms/README.md

    python3 bms_reader.py
    ```

-## How to start the LCD-display for the Raspberry Pi
+## How to start the I2C-display for the Raspberry Pi

 1. Open this folder:
    ```